remix-run/react-router/UPGRADE_GUIDE.md

 0.13.3 -> 1.0.0
 ---------------

 Thanks for your patience :) Big changes.
+While on the surface a lot of this just looks like shuffling around API, the entire codebase has been rewritten to handle some really great use cases, like loading routes and components on demand, session-based route matching, server rendering, integration with libs like redux and relay, and lots more.

+But for now, here's how to translate the old API to the new one.

 ### Rendering